mwgeurts/exit_detector/README.md

 ## Installation

 To install the TomoTherapy Exit Detector Analysis Tool as a MATLAB App, download and execute the `TomoTherapy Exit Detector Analysis.mlappinstall` file from this directory.
 If downloading the repository via git, make sure to download all submodules by running  `git clone --recursive https://github.com/mwgeurts/exit_detector`.
-See the [wiki](../../wiki/Installation-and-Use) for information on configuration parameters.
+See the [wiki](../../wiki/Installation-and-Use) for information on configuration parameters and additional documentation.

-## Use
+## Usage

 To run this application, run the App or call `ExitDetector` from MATLAB.
 Once the application interface loads, select browse under inputs to load the daily QA and static couch QA patient archive inputs.
 Once all data is loaded, the application will automatically process and display the results.
 If dose calculation is enabled, the user will be prompted whether to calculate dose, and if successful, whether to calculate Gamma.